HTTP-RPC/Kilo/README.md

 For example, given the preceding request, the key with name "contactID" would be "jsmith" and the key with name "addressType" would be "home".

+### Return Values
+Return values are converted to their JSON equivalents as follows:

+* `CharSequence`: string
+* `Number`: number
+* `Boolean`: true/false
+* `Enum`: ordinal value
+* `java.util.Date`: long value representing epoch time in milliseconds
+* `java.util.time.LocalDate`: "yyyy-mm-dd"
+* `java.util.time.LocalTime`: "hh:mm"
+* `java.util.time.LocalDateTime`: "yyyy-mm-ddThh:mm"
+* `java.net.URL`: string (external form)
+* `Iterable`: array
+* `java.util.Map` or Java bean: object

+If a method returns `void` or `Void`, an HTTP 204 response will be returned to the caller.
+If a method returns `null`, an HTTP 404 response will be returned.

+#### Custom Result Encodings
+Although return values are encoded as JSON by default, subclasses can override the `encodeResult()` method of the `WebService` class to provide a custom encoding.
+See the method documentation for more information.

+### Request and Repsonse Properties
+`WebService` provides the following methods to allow a service method to access the request and response objects associated with the current invocation:

+    protected HttpServletRequest getRequest() { ... }
+    protected HttpServletResponse getResponse() { ... }

+For example, a service might use the request to get the name of the current user, or use the response to return a custom header.

+The response object can also be used to produce a custom result.
+If a service method commits the response by writing to the output stream, the method's return value (if any) will be ignored by `WebService`.
+This allows a service to return content that cannot be easily represented as JSON, such as image data or other response formats such as XML.

 ### Authorization
 Service requests can be authorized by overriding the following method: